 When I was in Air Force basic training (about 100 years ago), I didn't receive any mail for the first four weeks.
-I was in a low, low place and ready to give it up or, worse, hurt myself.
+I was in a low, low place.

-Then one afternoon the TI performed mail call and called my name 18 times!
+Then one afternoon, the training instructor performed mail call and called my name 18 times!
 It seems that for some reason, my mail had gotten lost in the system and apparently spent a significant amount of time sitting on someone's desk before he finally determined who I was and where I was and got my mail to me.

 Unfortunately, I was performing dorm guard duty at the time, and you're not allowed to read mail during mail call.
 When I got off dorm guard duty, it would be time for lights out, and you can't read mail after lights out, either.
 My first chance to read mail wouldn't be until the next evening's mail call period.

-Ask your family, friends, and loved ones to send you lots of mail during your time in basic training.
-I can't emphasis enough how much hearing from home helps, even if you don't have much free time available to answer.
+Ask your family, friends and loved ones to send you lots of mail during your time in basic training.
+I can't emphasize enough how much hearing from home helps, even if you don't have much free time available to answer.
 Also, be sure to ask for written mail only.
-Do not ask for items such as food, money, and prohibited items (which will be addressed when you arrive at basic training).
+Do not ask for items such as food, money and prohibited items (which will be addressed when you arrive at basic training).

 Meeting Your Battle Buddies

 In basic training, you will be put under more stress and for a longer period of time than you have experienced during your entire life.
-Unfortunately, this type of stress provides fertile grounds for improper (even dangerous)behavior, such as suicide attempts or running away (AWOL).
+Unfortunately, this type of stress provides fertile ground for improper behavior, such as running away (AWOL).